ICARDA Lebanon Country Office Established in 1977

 Country Manager - Hassan Machlab

-ICARDA’s work in Lebanon is made possible through the support of LARI, AFESD, FAO, GCDT, European Commission, OFID, CIMMYT, ESCWA and in collaboration with Beirut Arab University and the American University of Beirut.
+ICARDA’s work in Lebanon is made possible through the support of LARI, AFESD, FAO, UNDP, GCDT, European Commission, OFID, CIMMYT, ESCWA, and in collaboration with the Lebanese University, and the American University of Beirut.

 In 2012, ICARDA relocated its headquarters from Aleppo, Syria to Beirut in partnership with the Lebanese Ministry of Agriculture, the Lebanese Agricultural Research Institute and the American University of Beirut strengthening a solid research infrastructure.